Serving HTTPS traffic using certificates you manage

 Once a domain has TLS activated, you have the option to deactivate TLS via the Deactivate TLS button listed on the TLS domains page.
 If a domain has multiple certificates, you can elect to deactivate a specific certificate by clicking Add/Edit Activations and clicking the Deactivate button next to any active configurations.
 If all certificates are deactivated, Fastly will no longer serve TLS traffic on the selected domain and it will become disabled.

-To delete a certificate from the TLS certificates page, be sure to disable TLS for all domains on that specific certificate.
+To delete a certificate from the Self-managed certificates page, be sure to disable TLS for all domains on that specific certificate.
 You will also need to delete all certificates before you can delete a matching private key.
+Private keys can only be deleted if they have no matching TLS certificate.

 Certificate expirations